Megan Thee Stallion Lands Her First Fashion Campaign For Coach

-Megan Thee Stallion recently announced that she will be featured in Coach’s 2019 holiday campaign, marking it her first fashion advertisement.
+Megan Thee Stallion recently announced that she will be featured in Coach’s 2019 holiday campaign, marking her first fashion advertisement.

 The “Big Ole Freak” rapper shared with her 6.4 million Instagram followers that she will join the fashion house’s annual holiday campaign.
-In the photo, Megan is riding a white, toy carousel horse as snowy white trees serve as her backdrop.
-The rapper is rocking a chic leather trench coat dress with gold buttons.
-She paired the look with black, velvet knee-high boots with a small heel.
-Megan is also seen wearing a black leather Coach purse, which also has a brown lining on the bottom with the Coach logo at the center of the bag.
+In the photo, Megan is riding a white toy carousel horse as snowy white trees serve as her backdrop while rocking a chic leather trench coat dress with gold buttons.
+She paired the look with black velvet knee-high boots with a small heel.
+Megan is also seen wearing a black leather Coach purse, which also has a brown lining on the bottom with the brand’s logo at the center of the bag.

 In addition to accessories, Megan decided to continue the fashion look into her hair and makeup.
 The rapper is holding her long braid, which extends past the horse she is sitting on.
 Megan also opted to go for a dark makeup look for the photoshoot.
-In the photo, she is wearing smoky black eyeshadow, faux eyelashes, a dark blush, foundation and dark brown lipstick.
-Megan also showed off her pink, acrylic nails as she stared intensely at the camera.
+In the photo, she is wearing smoky black eyeshadow, faux eyelashes, a dark blush, foundation, and dark brown lipstick.
+Megan also showed off her pink acrylic nails as she stared intensely at the camera.

 At the time of writing, the photo of Megan received more than 570,000 likes from her Instagram followers.
 The photo also received more than 5,000 comments from fans who congratulated the rapper.